Albert Arthur, Fishery Improvement Project Analyst

 Richard Boot is the founder and CEO of FishChoice.
 Prior to founding FishChoice in 2008, Richard worked as Director of Operations for FishWise (Sustainable Fishery Advocates).
 At FishWise, he developed training and implementation programs for use in grocery stores’ meat and seafood departments.
 Richard has formed collaborations with national environmental NGOs on a variety of subjects including mercury labeling and education and sourcing of environmentally preferable seafood products.
 Richard serves on the Steering Committee for the Conservation Alliance for Seafood Solutions and was a Seafood Champion finalist in 2016.
 Before getting involved with the sustainable seafood movement, Richard graduated from the University of California at Santa Barbara with a degree in Business Economics.
 He managed large restaurants for Chart House Inc. and Landry’s and has worked as chef, buyer, and kitchen manager in the hospitality industry.

-Margaret Gilroy, Project Coordinator
+Margaret Gilroy, Program Coordinator

-Margaret Gilroy is the Project Coordinator at FishChoice.
+Margaret Gilroy is the Program Coordinator at FishChoice.
 She has worked on various marine conservation projects, including a queen conch population study in the Bahamas for the Cape Eleuthera Institute and a vulnerability assessment of bivalves to ocean acidification for the United States Environmental Protection Agency.
 She was also a consultant for the Natural Resources Defense Council on an international marine mammal bycatch project and co-authored their Net Loss report.
 Prior to joining FishChoice, she held different positions in the media industry where she helped coordinate and manage client campaigns.
 Margaret holds a Bachelor of Arts in Environmental Studies from the College of the Holy Cross and a Master of Environmental Management from Duke University.
 Margaret owns multiple octopus home decor items and loves the color green.

 Timothy Mullin, Program Manager